orbeon/orbeon-forms-doc/Installation-:-Tomcat.md

 1. Assuming that `TOMCAT_HOME` represents the location of your Tomcat installation: create a new `TOMCAT_HOME/webapps/orbeon` directory.
 2. Unzip `orbeon.war` in the `orbeon` directory you just created.
-3. If using Orbeon Forms PE, make sure the `license.xml` file is in place (see above).
+3. If using Orbeon Forms PE, make sure the `license.xml` file is in place.
 4. You can now start Tomcat, and access `http://localhost:8080/orbeon/` to test your installation (replacing `localhost` and `8080` with the host name and port number of your Tomcat installation if different from the default).
 5. We recommend you add the `URIEncoding="UTF-8"` attribute on the `Connector`][2] element, in your `server.xml`, as [recommended in the Tomcat FAQ][3].
 This will ensure that all characters get properly decoded on the URL, which is especially important if you're using non-ASCII characters in the app or form name in Form Builder.